Any Condition. No Renovation Required.

 No. We buy the flat as it stands.
 We do not ask for decorating, repairs, or any work to be carried out before completion.
 We factor the cost of any required work into our offer at the outset.

 We aim to make an accurate offer after our initial assessment.
-We do not make speculative high offers and reduce them later, that is a practice we do not follow.
+We do not make speculative high offers and reduce them later.
 If we identify something during the legal process that we were not aware of when making the offer, we will discuss it openly rather than simply cutting the price.

 Not at all.
 Buying unmodernised flats is what we do every day.
 Older decor, dated kitchens and bathrooms, and original fixtures are not problems for us, they are factored into our valuation.
-The older the fit-out, the more accurately we can price in the refurbishment.
+Where the fit-out is dated throughout, we usually price for a full refurbishment, which keeps the costing straightforward.

 Get a Cash Offer for Your Unmodernised Flat